Ayushsri242/Mean_variance_standard-deviation_calculator_freecodecamp/README.md

    - A Python script for the solution.
    - Unit tests to ensure the function behaves as expected with various inputs.
    - Documentation and instructions on how to use and run the project.
-This project helps learners get familiar with basic matrix operations, statistical calculations, and how to manipulate data using Python.

 Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/mean-variance-standard-deviation-calculator